-- 6.5.463 Accordingly, our Open Space Strategy and associated Action Plans 48 provide a long-term framework to protect and improve the quality and accessibility of our network of 139 open spaces recorded in the Open Space Strategy.
-These open spaces are shown on the LDP Constraints Proposals Map.
-(MAC15) - Our focus is on improving the quality of our existing open spaces and in particular improvements made to 21 'priority' open spaces.
-This will be monitored annually through the Open Space Strategy Annual Monitoring Report49. - A number of these 'priority' open spaces are proposed as Local Nature Reserves (LNRs) as a means of connecting people with nature.
-In response to the Open Space Strategy, these will provide opportunities to work with the local community to improve them.
-Some additional sites are also proposed across the County Borough on the basis of having the potential to diversify a wide variety of habitats, in addition to the existing Cwm Taf Fechan LNR.
-All 12 LNRs are shown on the LDP Proposals Map.
-(MAC16) - 6.5.664.65 The places that we create have a profound effect upon the quality of life of people who live and work in them.
-Good design ensures the built environment is accessible to communities as a whole and is critical to the acceptance of new development and, as such, is essential to meeting our local well-being objectives50. - 6.5.674.66 There are strong economic reasons for supporting well-planned environments and good design.
-Good design is also recognised as a factor in health and well-being, community cohesion, reducing crime and mitigating the predicted effects of climate change. - 6.5.684.67 High quality, sustainable and inclusive design underpins 'Sustainable Development' and is defined in PPW and TAN 12: Design (2016).
-When making decisions on planning applications, the presumption in favour of sustainable development 51 applies ensuring social, economic and environmental issues are balanced and integrated including tackling poverty and inequality and ensuring access for all.
+- In all cases, the open space has no significant nature or historic conservation importance. - 6.4.63 Open spaces which are accessible, well-designed and maintained make a significant contribution to our local well-being objective for children and adults to have good physical and mental well-being.
+They can help to create a sense of place and mitigate the impacts of climate change.
+In addition, they may be of nature conservation value or have historic significance. - 6.4.64 Accordingly, our Open Space Strategy and associated Action Plans 69 provide a long-term framework to protect and improve the quality and accessibility of our network of 139 open spaces recorded in the Open Space Strategy.
+These open spaces are shown on the LDP Proposals Map. - 6.4.65 Our focus is on improving the quality of our existing open spaces and in particular improvements made to 21 'priority' open spaces.
+This will be monitored annually through the Open Space Strategy Annual Monitoring Report70. - 6.4.66 The places that we create have a profound effect upon the quality of life of people who live and work in them.
+Good design ensures the built environment is accessible to communities as a whole and is critical to the acceptance of new development and, as such, is essential to meeting our local well-being objectives71. - 6.4.67 There are strong economic reasons for supporting well-planned environments and good design.
+Good design is also recognised as a factor in health and well-being, community cohesion, reducing crime and mitigating the predicted effects of climate change. - 6.4.68 High quality, sustainable and inclusive design underpins 'Sustainable Development' and is defined in PPW and TAN 12: Design (2016).
+When making decisions on planning applications, the presumption in favour of sustainable development72 applies ensuring social, economic and environmental issues are balanced and integrated including tackling poverty and inequality and ensuring access for all.

-48 Merthyr Tydfil County Borough Council Open Space Strategy Action Plans 2016
+69 Merthyr Tydfil County Borough Council Open Space Strategy Action Plans 2016.

-49 Merthyr Tydfil County Borough Council Open Space Strategy Annual Monitoring Reports.
+70 Merthyr Tydfil County Borough Council Open Space Strategy Annual Monitoring Reports.

-50 Merthyr Tydfil County Borough Council, Statement of Local well-being statement (20179/20).(MIN4)
+71 Merthyr Tydfil County Borough Council, Statement of Well-being 2019/20.

-51 Planning Policy Wales, Page 9 (Edition 10, 2018)
+72 Planning Policy Wales, Page 9, Edition 10, 2018.